ABOUT KENT COUNTY LEARNING CENTER

 Graduation Ceremony October 13, 2015 at Chesapeake College

 In June, 2012, the “Mayor’s Challenge Citizens’ Committee” identified a need to provide GED (C) preparation programs in Rock Hall.
 Community members with advanced degrees in a variety of fields volunteered to become mentors.
 Partnerships were formed with Chesapeake College and the Kent County Public Schools.
 The GED program exceeded all expectations with enrollments of approximately 20 participants per semester and test results three to six times the expected growth due to the unique volunteer/mentor support provided.
 With increasing numbers of graduates, college Continuing Education classes in computers and Spanish were added.
-Recent expansions include tutoring for students grades 1 through 12, ESL classes, and additional sites throughout Kent County.
+Recent expansions include tutoring for students grades 1 through 12 and ESL classes.

-Kent County Learning Center is a community initiative to provide conviently located and supportive Education Centers to serve the educational, vocational, literacy, and enrichment needs of Kent County residents and to promote economic development by providing a highly-skilled and certified workforce.
+Kent County Learning Center is a community initiative to provide a conveniently located and supportive Education Center to serve the educational, vocational, literacy, and enrichment needs of Kent County residents and to promote economic development by providing a highly-skilled and certified workforce.
 This program is unique in that the local community has volunteered to provide human resource and financial support to benefit neighbors and the entire county.
-The Kent County Learning Center has designated classrooms, computer labs and childcare space.
+The Kent County Learning Center currently has designated classrooms in the Rock Hall Elementary School.

 The Learning Center provides the following services: